Who is China Spree Travel?

 What are the meals like on China Spree tours?

 We choose hotels that provide good American buffet breakfasts, which is important for most Westerners, while traveling on a busy itinerary, and also for those whose appetite cannot take in too many Chinese foods.

 Lunch and dinner are mostly Chinese meals representing the local flavor of the places you visit.
 It is usually arranged in a local Chinese restaurant and is served in a family style with 6-10 people sharing one table.
 China Spree will keep improving the quality and variety of our meal arrangements, despite of the fact that China Spree meals are already much better than all other competitors.

 Does China Spree accommodate special dietary requests?

-Please place your dietary request at "Special Request" section on Item #9 at Online Reservation Form when you book this tour.
+Please advice your dietary request at the "Special Request" section on Item #9 on the Online Reservation Form when you book this tour.

 Indian Vegetarian meals

 We can arrange Indian vegetarian meals in big cities like Beijing, Xian, Shanghai, etc. for private group travel only.
 On the Yangtze cruise portion Indian vegetarian meals are not available but we are able to arrange Chinese vegetarian meals for you.

 We regret that we cannot arrange kosher, Hindu, and Muslim meals for your China trip.
 Nor are we able to arrange for diabetic meals on your China tour.
 This is mainly because sprouted whole grain food is rarely available in China.

 If you are allergic to peanuts, or have gluten intolerance you need to think seriously about your plan to visit China.
 In China food is usually prepared using peanut oil.
 For those with gluten intolerance, there is no way to remove gluten from all the foods you might possibly eat on your China trip.